rails/rails/guides/source/active_record_querying.md

 ### Pessimistic Locking

 Pessimistic locking uses a locking mechanism provided by the underlying database.
-Using +lock+ when building a relation obtains an exclusive lock on the selected rows.
-Relations using +lock+ are usually wrapped inside a transaction for preventing deadlock conditions.
+Using `lock` when building a relation obtains an exclusive lock on the selected rows.
+Relations using `lock` are usually wrapped inside a transaction for preventing deadlock conditions.

 For example: